Knowledge Enhanced Multi-Domain Recommendations in an AI Assistant Application

-The contributions of this paper include \begin{enumerate} \item A novel model combining multi-task knowledge graph enhancement and state-of-the-art multi-domain user model. \item Evaluation of the effect of knowledge graph enhancement with different base architectures on a real-world industry dataset consisting of millions of users across three interaction domains (Videos, Music, and Books). \item Results that demonstrate knowledge graph enhancement is complementary to multi-domain models and offers significant improvement over baselines in both the general and zero-shot setting.
+The contributions of this paper include \begin{enumerate} \item A novel state-of-the-art model combining multi-domain techniques and multi-task KG enhancement. \item Evaluation of the effect of KG enhancement with different base architectures on a real-world industry dataset, applied to a conversational AI assistant use case involving millions of users across three interaction domains. \item Results that demonstrate KG enhancement is complementary to multi-domain models and offers significant improvement over baselines in both the general and zero-shot setting.

 \end{enumerate}